A diet high in sugar contributes significantly to depression, anxiety, and stress. Learn how sugar affects the brain and

 We are born hardwired to like things that taste sweet.

-Preferring sweets is a survival mechanism humans have developed to protect us from eating toxic foods.
+Preferring sweets is a survival mechanism that humans have developed to protect us from eating toxic foods.

-If you’re feeling stressed out, anxious or depressed, you may crave sweets and find that they make you feel better.
+You may crave sweets and find that eating them makes you feel better.
+Temporarily.

 There’s a complicated relationship between sugar, your brain, and mental health.